 2 cups of Pineapple, diced 1 Mango, diced 1/3 cup of yogurt Couple of ice cubes, optional Mix all in a blender.
 Blend until everything is smooth.

 PINEAPPLE & OTHER WIC FOODS

-Pick up your pineapple and other WIC foods at Grocery Services North, a primarily WIC grocery store chain in Dallas and Waco.
+Pick up your pineapple and other WIC foods at Grocery Services North, a primarily WIC grocery store chain in Dallas, Waco, Tyler, and Longview.
 To find a location near you, visit us online.
 Visit our product page for more information on WIC foods.
 Texas WIC is a free nutrition supplement program for expecting mothers and their children up to age 5.
 The program provides free nutrition support, counseling, classes and even FREE supplemental food packages.
 Apply online at TexasWIC.org.